ibm-cloud-docs/dr-automation-powervs/monitor-metrics.md

 To view metrics in your dashboard, you must enable the platform metrics of the IBM Cloud Monitoring instance.

-### Accessing Metrics from DR Automation Workspace
+### Accessing metrics from DR Automation workspace

 From the left navigation menu of the Power Virtual Server user interface, complete the following steps: